techidaily/site-audio-shaping/source/_posts/updated-the-fast-track-to-voice-reduction-in-audacity.md

 ![remove vocals](https://images.wondershare.com/filmora/article-images/2023/quick-and-easy-vocal-removal-in-audacity-a-guide-7.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/w7c5EHp-GDw?si=UTw7lZR0wTmRjp8W" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This method is a quick and easy way to remove vocals from any song in Audacity.
 It works best with any kind of song and will produce the edited track in just a matter of minutes.
 On the drawback, this method does not always wholly remove vocal and you may at times still hear bits of it.
 It may also remove other elements of the audio in addition to the vocal.
 Nonetheless, it is an effective approach that will work most of the time.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/g6xXIR_Uh1A?si=TMXzklPEY50MUM05" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Method 2: Remove Vocals Using Audacity Splitting Audio Channels**